Sherwood Co-op

 Sherwood Co-operative Association Limited (commonly referred to as Sherwood Co-op) is a retail cooperative operating in Regina, Saskatchewan, Canada.

 Present Operations

 Sherwood Co-op is a locally-owned and operated retail co-operative that was incorporated on April 8, 1931.
 Sherwood Co-op has over 67,000 Member/owners, over 650 employees, assets of in excess of $136 million and annual sales over $230 million.
 Sherwood Co-op supports over 500 charities and non-profit organizations annually.

 With three Food Centres, a Home and Building Centre, ten Gas Bar/Convenience Store/Car Washes, and one stand alone Pharmacy, Sherwood Co-op has become one of the largest retail businesses in the City of Regina.
 In addition, Sherwood Co-op operates branch locations in Emerald Park, Indian Head, Southey, Dysart and Montmartre.

-Sherwood Co-op is Locally Invested, very Community Minded and offers Lifetime Membership Benefits.
+Sherwood Co-op operates as a locally based cooperative that engages with the community and provides lifetime membership benefits.

 Sherwood Co-op is a member of Federated Co-operatives.